lhange42/CircuitPython_Projects/README.md

 Using six LEDS you have to make half of them do a certain action in this case alternate, sprkle, blink, and chase by making libraries.

 ### Lesson(s) Learned
+We learned a lot of new VS Code commands and other code.
+It was similar to RGB LED since we had to create our own libraries.
+THis assignmnet once we got past the errors about no module named digitalio the assignment was not that challenging.